Kalikapatadi

-Kalikapatadi is a dance mostly performed in West Bengal state of India.
-It is commonly known as the Folk Dance of Howrah District.

-This form is based on stories of Lord Shiva.
-Most of the dance is on account of killing of evil by Shiva and then cooling his anger.
+Kalikapatadi is a folk dance performed in West Bengal, India.
+It is commonly associated with the Howrah district, and is based on stories of the Hindu deities Shiva and Kali.
+The dance traditionally depicts Kali's destruction of evil, and the subsequent attempts by Shiva to control her anger.

-It is mainly performed in the GAJAN festival on the eve of ending of Bengali calendar year (Nil Ratri).
+It is traditionally performed in the Gajan festival on Nilaratri, the final day of the year in the Bengali calendar.